vitorfgd/GitignoreAutomationUnity3D/README.md

 # GitignoreAutomationUnity3D

-*create-u3d-gitignore.sh* is a bash script developed to quickly create a .gitignore file inside your Unity 3D project.
+*create-u3d-gitignore.sh* is a bash script developed to quickly create a .gitignore file inside your Unity3D project.
 The script was developed to be integrated with .bashrc.

 ## How to integrate with .bashrc?